flike/kingshard/README.md

 [![Build Status](https://travis-ci.org/flike/kingshard.svg?branch=master)](https://travis-ci.org/flike/kingshard)

 # Overview
 kingshard is a high-performance proxy for MySQL powered by Go.
 Just like other mysql proxies, you can use it to split the read/write sqls.
 Now it supports basic SQL statements (select, insert, update, replace, delete).
 The most important feature is the sharding function.
-Kingshard aims to simplify the sharding solution of MySQL. **The Performance of kingshard is 75% compared to connecting to MySQL directly.**
+Kingshard aims to simplify the sharding solution of MySQL. **The Performance of kingshard is about 75% compared to connecting to MySQL directly.**

 # Feature
 - Splits reads and writes